Structured Chemistry Reasoning with Large Language Models: Analysis

-To understand why \ours works particularly well, we ablate \ours with two variants without aiding of confidence score and iterative review.
-Table~\ref{table:ablation} summarizes the experimental results.
-Firstly, both two components are significant in contributing to the performance of \ours for both zero-shot and few-shot settings.
-Specifically, removing confidence score and iterative review result in a decrease of $2.27$ and $3.83$, respectively. ``w/o iterative review'' refers to the direct prompting that disentangles the ``formulae collection'' and ``reasoning'' processes.
-It is worth noting that while iterative prompting indeed contributes to the performance, our disentangling prompting strategy is strong enough and demonstrates comparative performance with strong baselines such as CoT prompting.
+Firstly, both ``structured instruction'' and ``iterative review and refinement'' are significant in contributing to the performance of \ours for zero-shot and few-shot settings.
+Specifically, removing the confidence score and iterative review resulted in a decrease of $2.27$ and $3.83$, respectively.

+It is worth noting that while iterative refinement indeed contributes to the performance, our strategy of structured instruction is strong enough and demonstrates comparative performance with strong baselines such as CoT.
 When removing iterative review for formulae $\mathcal{F}$ alone, the performance drops by a large margin, which is comparable to removing the whole iterative review process.
-This shows the effectiveness of iterative review for formulae collection as well as the importance of domain knowledge when solving complex chemistry problems.
+This shows the effectiveness of iterative review for formulae collection and the importance of domain knowledge when solving.

+Also, though PoT helps with precise calculation and improves performance, \ours without PoT still outperforms the strongest baselines.
+We also note that in the zero-shot setting, \ours \textit{without PoT} achieves even stronger performance.
+This may be attributed to the decrease in the instruction-following ability of LLM for codes when there is no demonstration provided.